Extensometers for materials testing

-The unique Shunt Calibration Module from Epsilon helps make calibrating the electronics for the extensometer quick and easy.
-This also allows you to send your extensometer back to Epsilon for periodic re-calibration.
-The VREF provides the same calibration function of the capacitive devices.
-Further details on shunt calibration or for the VREF.
+The Epsilon Shunt Calibration System, included with all Epsilon strain-gaged extensometers, helps make on-site customer calibration of the electronics and extensometer quick and easy.
+It also allows you to send your extensometer back to Epsilon for periodic re-calibration.
+The VREF provides the same calibration function for Epsilon’s capacitive extensometers.
+Click here for further details about shunt calibration.

 What electronics are needed?